Early Life and Education of Bryan Cranston: A Complete Timeline

 In a 2016 interview with Larry King, Bryan Cranston expressed his desire to work with Meryl Streep, Emma Thompson, and Dustin Hoffman.

-During the 2022 MLB Celebrity Softball Game, Bryan Cranston was ejected after being struck by a pitch and throwing a bucket of bubble gum at an umpire.
+During the 2022 MLB Celebrity Softball Game, Bryan Cranston was the first celebrity to be ejected after jokingly throwing a bucket of bubble gum at an umpire after being struck by a pitch.

-2023: Criticism of Trump's 'Make America Great Again' Slogan
+2023: Criticism of Donald Trump's "Make America Great Again" Slogan

-In a 2023 interview on CNN, Bryan Cranston openly criticized Donald Trump and questioned the racial implications of the 'Make America Great Again' slogan.
+In a 2023 interview on CNN, Bryan Cranston openly criticized Donald Trump and questioned the potential racist connotations of the "Make America Great Again" slogan.

 In 2024, Bryan Cranston supported the Democratic candidate Kamala Harris in the presidential election.